JoseQuintas/hwgui/samples/Readme.txt

     Y: Run OK, W: compiled with warnings, -: not (yet) tested ,
     C: can not be compiled , N: error at runtime

 5.)
-Some of this samples use resource files (*.rc) from the Borland Resource Workshop.
+Further Versions of this samples used resource files (*.rc) from the Borland Resource Workshop.
-    The port of this files to HWGUI commands for multi platform usage is under construction.
+    The port of this files to HWGUI commands for multi platform usage is completed.
     It is strictly recommended, for new applications avoiding the usage of any resource files.
+    But for complete iconification the usage of a resource compiler is necessary, more information see documentation "doc/hwgdoc.html", chapter "3.11.
+Handling resources".

     Creating and editing forms use the HWGUI utility "Designer" in directory "utils/designer".